Bhargav19-root/docs/organization/managing-projects.md

 # Managing Projects

-Learn how to create, configure, and manage projects in LinkUTM.
+Learn how to create, configure, and manage projects in linkutm.

 ## What is a Project?

-A project is the lowest tier of LinkUTM's organizational structure.
+A project is the lowest tier of linkutm's organizational structure.
 It represents a specific campaign, client, product line, or initiative and contains all related links, templates, and settings.

 **Key Features:**
 - Contains links and tracking codes